-"Pre-development" refers to conditions at the time the erosion and sediment control plan is submitted to the VESCP authority.
-Where phased development or plan approval occurs (preliminary grading, roads and utilities, etc.), the existing conditions at the time the erosion and sediment control plan for the initial phase is submitted for approval shall establish predevelopment conditions.
+"Pre-development" means conditions at the time the erosion and sediment control plan is submitted to the VESCP authority.
+Where phased development or plan approval occurs (preliminary grading, roads and utilities, etc.), the existing conditions at the time the erosion and sediment control plan for the initial phase is submitted for approval shall establish pre-development conditions.